orkes-io/docs/docs/reference-docs/api/workflow/search.md

 # Search for Workflow Executions

-Searches for the workflow executions.
+Used to search for the workflow executions.

 ## Input Payload